Student Disciplinary Procedures

 - Dismiss the complaint, or

 - Determine that the complaint is supported by reliable evidence.

-If the campus dean or designee determines that the complaint is supported by reliable evidence, the campus dean or designee may — in the dean’s sole discretion —
+If the Dean of Student Life and Conduct or designee determines that the complaint is supported by reliable evidence, the campus dean or designee may — in the dean’s sole discretion —

 - Hear the matter;

 - Refer the matter to a disciplinary committee.

 The Dean of Student Life and Conduct or designee shall provide a letter to the student, advising the student of the nature of the charges.
 To ensure that a student’s rights to due process are preserved, the following essential legal elements will be made available to the student:

 - Published rules, regulations, and procedures in evidence;

 - Due written notice of the charge(s) of violating such rules and regulations;

 - A hearing or oral proceeding before an administrative representative or adjudicating body;